damiendart/robotinaponcho/src/ssg/input/projects/flippywindow/index.md

 ### Can’t I just use any image editor to do what FlippyWindow does?

-As far as I’m aware, [Adobe Photoshop CC 2019][] (and later), [Clip Paint Studio][], [Krita][], and [PaintTool SAI][] have features that allow you to non-destructively change how you view an image.
-I built FlippyWindow at a time when the applications I was using lacked such a feature, and the crappy laptop I had wasn't loving having to repeatedly flip large images the old-fashioned way.
+Last time I looked, [Adobe Photoshop CC 2019][] (and later), [Clip Paint Studio][], [Krita][], and [PaintTool SAI][] have features that allow you to non-destructively change how you view an image.

-Plus, I was curious to see if making something like FlippyWindow was possible.
+I built FlippyWindow because, at the time, all I could do was repeatedly flip images the “old-fashioned” away, which made my crappy underpowered laptop very sad.
+(Plus I was curious to see if something like FlippyWindow was even possible.)

 FlippyWindow can also help you spot visual issues in work outside of image editors, including animations, application user interfaces, and